change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-filedir.md

 `tmp` (for temporary files that don't need to be stored long-term), and so on.

-We know that our current working directory `/Users/nelle` is stored inside `/Users` because `/Users` is the first part of its name.
-Similarly,
-we know that `/Users` is stored inside the root directory `/` because its name begins with `/`.
+We know that our current working directory `/Users/nelle` is stored inside `/Users`, and `/Users` is stored inside the root directory `/` because it begins with `/`.

 ## Slashes

-Notice that there are two meanings for the `/` character.
-When it appears at the front of a file or directory name, it refers to the root directory.
-When it appears *inside* a name, it's just a separator.
+The `/` character has two meanings: at the start of a name, it denotes the root directory, while inside a name, it's a separator.

 Underneath `/Users`,
 we find one directory for each user with an account on Nelle's machine,